Dashboard and Chart Refresh Mechanics

 Dashboard Refresh Rates

-Periscope automatically schedules a dashboard to be refreshed regularly in the background with usage.
+Periscope automatically schedules a dashboard to be refreshed regularly in the background based on the total number of dashboards across the site.
 At the moment of refresh, all charts on a dashboard are passed into the refresh queue at the same time.

-Periscope will refresh dashboards in the background.
-If a dashboard goes more than 7 days without being viewed, it is deemed inactive and will no longer update once a day.
+Periscope will refresh the dashboard with the default filter set along with any unique filter sets applied by other users or used in shared dashboards.
+If a filter set goes more than 7 days without being viewed, it is deemed inactive and will no longer be scheduled for refresh.

 Manual refreshes can be launched for all of the charts on a dashboard by selecting the refresh button in the dashboard header.
 This should look similar to the following image:

 The last time a dashboard was refreshed, as well as the total query runtime for the dashboard, can be viewed by hovering over the infomational 'i' icon.
 This is shown in the Dashboard Overview Documentation Page

 Users can also configure custom refresh intervals by enabling the Dashboard Refresh Management add-on here.
 To enable this feature, please reach out to the account owner or email firstname.lastname@example.org for more information.

 Charts do not have their own individual refresh rates.
 They are automatically refreshed when their dashboards get scheduled to refresh.
 Individual charts can be manually refreshed by selecting the "Refresh Chart" icon that appears when hovering over a saved chart.
 It should look similar to the image shown below.

 Shared and Embedded Dashboards refresh with the same logic described above.
 Each Shared or Embedded dashboard is considered its own separate dashboard if it uses filters that are set to different values.
 It will automatically refresh depending on how often its in-app dashboard is refreshed.